GoogleCloudPlatform/docker-credential-gcr/README.md

 5. From the gcloud SDK (i.e. those printed via `gcloud auth print-access-token`).
 6. In the helper's private credential store (i.e. those stored via `docker-credential-gcr gcr-login`)

-However, the user may limit or re-order where the helper searches for GCR credentials using `docker-credential-gcr config --token-source`.
-Sources numbered 1-4 above are designated by the "env" source, 5 by "gcloud_sdk" and 6 by "store".
-Multiple stores are separated by commas.
-Default is "env, gcloud_sdk, store".
+However, the user may limit or re-order how the helper searches for GCR credentials using `docker-credential-gcr config --token-source`.
+Numbers 1-4 above are designated by the "env" source, 5 by "gcloud_sdk" and 6 by "store".
+Multiple sources are separated by commas, and the default is "env, gcloud_sdk, store".

 **Examples:**

-To configure the credential helper to only use the gcloud SDK's access token:
+To configure the credential helper to use only the gcloud SDK's access token:
 ```shell
 docker-credential-gcr config --token-source="gcloud_sdk"
 ```

-To look in the the private store, followed by the environment:
+To try the private store, followed by the environment:
 ```shell
 docker-credential-gcr config --token-source="store, env"
 ```